March 21, 2015, at maie ellis auditorium in fallbrook, CA

 IT ALL BEGAN AS A SERVICE PROJECT

-The Family Literacy event was launched in 2003 as a service project for 6th grade students from Live Oak Elementary School in Fallbrook, California, in an effort to achieve higher academic skills.
+The Family Literacy event was launched in 2003 as a service project for 6th grade students from Live Oak Elementary School in Fallbrook, California.
+It was an opportunity to provide students with a lasting and meaningful service project while helping children achieve higher academic success.
 Research shows that the presence of books in a home can have as much an impact on a child's academic future as having parents with higher education degrees.
 We launched the project to help families attain more literature in their homes and thus raise children ready to succeed in school.

 OUR FIRST YEAR, 35 students and adult volunteers served 65 children and 35 parents in the effort to build literacy awareness.
-Nine years later in 2013, A Leer/Reading served over 600!
+Ten years later in 2014, over 150 students and adults volunteered with Fallbrook A Leer/Reading and served over 600 parents and children!

 OUR GOALS FOR THIS YEAR INCLUDE